ray-project/ray/doc/source/rllib-models.rst

 **Passing in the last n actions (or rewards or observations) as inputs to a custom Model**

-It is sometimes helpful for learning when not only looking at the current observation in order to calculate the next action, but also at the past n observations.
+It is sometimes helpful for learning not only to look at the current observation in order to calculate the next action, but also at the past n observations.
 In other cases, you may want to provide the most recent rewards or actions to the model as well.
 All this may even be useful when not working with partially observable environments (PO-MDPs)